Am I Stressed, Anxious or Burnout?

 Why It Matters

-• If you’re anxious, calming tools and emotional support can help.
+• Anxiety: use calming tools and support

 You’re Not Weak — You’re Human